Reading In Common Program

 Kelsey has spoken at over 70 universities, colleges, and high schools across the country.
 He empowers students to think globally and act locally, engages them with their education and the world, and helps students see where they fit in as doers, learners, consumers, volunteers and glocals (local and global citizens).

 Kelsey Timmerman is scheduled to speak at Gustavus on Wednesday, September 10, 2014.
 His lecture and book signing will begin at 7:30 p.m. in Alumni Hall and is open to the public.

 - Select one of the books to actively read before arriving on campus.
 Your Gustie Greeter and group facilitator will have read both books between the two of them.
 This will allow for discussion of either book.

 - Be prepared to discuss the book with your Gustie Greeter during orientation

-- Books can be purchased while on campus during summer registration.
-The Book Mark, located on the lower level of the Campus Center, has many copies available with a special Reading in Common insert.
-A portion of the proceeds from the sale of the books goes to support the program.
-If you miss the opportunity at registration, you may also purchase the book online at The Gustavus Bookmark, or other online retailers.
+- Books can be purchased for $16.00 each while on campus during summer registration.
+The Book Mark, located on the lower level of the Campus Center, has many copies of both books available with a special Reading in Common insert.
+If you miss the opportunity at registration, you may also purchase the book online at The Gustavus Bookmark.

 Goals and aims of the program